(c) Shutterstock

 The Rustin Times Saved Me: An Anniversary Essay

 I am so thankful for how far I have come, far from the person I was in 2017.
 I have changed careers, and my dreams have grown.
 I now love every part of myself with intention, better than when I tried to be someone I was not.
-I have grown in ways I couldn’t have imagined, learned about empathy — the intersectionality of our struggles — and about what it means to take up space and show up fully.
+I have grown in ways I couldn’t have imagined and learned about empathy — the intersectionality of our struggles — and what it means to take up space and show up fully.
 I have found my voice, and now, I am using it unapologetically despite the dangers that may lie ahead.
 But, even more importantly, I have found community — something I never really had all along.

 Harry Itie, Founder of The Rustin Times, photographed by Kelly Green.
 (C) 2020